vuejs/docs/src/guide/quick-start.md

 </script>
 ```

 The above example uses the global build of Vue where all APIs are exposed under the global `Vue` variable.

-However, we will be primarily using [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) syntax throughout the documentation for consistency.
+While the global build works, we will be primarily using [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) syntax throughout the rest of the documentation for consistency.
 In order to use Vue over native ES modules, use the following HTML instead:

 ```html
 <script type="importmap">